Skip to content

 • Bandit security configuration ([tool.bandit])

-• .github/workflows/sonarcloud.yml: Modern artifact-based CI/CD workflow
+• .github/workflows/sonarcloud.yml: Self-contained SonarCloud workflow

 Benefits